 We all start our days by waking up and getting out of bed, so writers seem to think that a novel should be the same.
 Not sure who decided on that.
 So preferably ditch the bed, the dream, the crowing rooster and choose another point to start.

 If you really like your waking up scene, fine just put it somewhere else in your novel.
-The first chapter needs to be exciting, engaging and waking up even if you have the most horrific nightmare or the most satisfying dream…is boring.
+Or if you want to include it in chapter one, something interesting better be happening.
+Not just waking up and starting the day.

 No False Hooks